The Role of the Special Educational Needs Co-ordinator (SENCo) or Inclusion Officer

 The role of the SENCo in early year’s provision

-A maintained nursery school must ensure that there is a qualified teacher designated as the SENCo in order to ensure the detailed implementation of support for children with SEN. This individual should also have the prescribed qualification for SEN Co-ordination or relevant experience.
+A maintained nursery school must ensure that there is a qualified teacher designated as the SENCo in order to ensure the detailed implementation of support for children with SEN. This individual should also have the prescribed qualification for SENCo or relevant experience.

 The role of the SENCo involves: